 Chop and weigh out all the fruit into an airtight storage box.
 Pour in the alcohol, stir and seal.
 Stir daily to incorporate the alcohol into the fruit.

 3. Using an electric mixer, whisk together the butter, sugar, treacle and zest until fluffy.
-Add in the flax seed mixture and make mix again.
+Add in the egg replacer and whisk again.

 4. In another bowl, sieve together the flour, xanthan gum, spices and bicarbonate of soda.